-Stacy A. Feld served as a member of our board of directors from May 2010 until August 2014.
+Stacy A. Feld has served as a member of our board of directors since May 2010.
 Ms. Feld has been a Partner at Physic Ventures, a venture capital firm, since 2009.
 From 2004 to 2008, Ms. Feld was Associate Director of Business Development at Genentech, Inc., a biotechnology company.
 Ms. Feld received her B.A. in sociology from the University of Pennsylvania and her J.D. from Vanderbilt Law School.
+Ms. Feld's experience working with and investing in life science companies and her experience in the venture capital industry contributed to our board of directors' conclusion that she should serve as a director of our company.

-Robert S. Langer, Sc.D. is one of our founders and served as a member of our board of directors from 2006 until August 2014.
+Robert Langer, D. Sc. is one of our founders and has served as a member of our board of directors since 2006.
 Dr. Langer has been an Institute Professor at MIT since 2005, and prior to that was an Assistant Professor at MIT since 1978.
 Dr. Langer served as a member of the FDA's SCIENCE Board, the FDA's highest advisory board, from 1995 until 2002 and as its Chairman from 2002 until 2009.
 Dr. Langer has received the National Medal of Science, National Medal of Technology and Innovation, Wolf Prize in Chemistry, Charles Stark Draper Prize, Albany Medical Center Prize in Medicine and Biomedical Research and the Lemelson-MIT prize.
 Dr. Langer was elected to the Institute of Medicine, the National Academy of Engineering and the National Academy of Sciences.
 Dr. Langer currently serves on the board of directors of Advanced Cell Technology and Bind Therapeutics.
 He previously served as a director of Momenta Pharmaceuticals from 2001 to 2009, Wyeth from 2004 to 2009, Fibrocell Science from 2010 to 2012 and Millipore Corporation from 2009 to 2010.
-Dr. Langer received his B.A. from Cornell University and his Sci.
-Dr. from MIT, both in chemical engineering.
+Dr. Langer received his B.A. from Cornell University and his Sc.D. from MIT, both in chemical engineering.
+Dr. Langer's extensive experience with the FDA and in academic medicine, including as the recipient of numerous awards in recognition of his research, contributed to our board of directors' conclusion that he should serve as a director of our company.

 Stanley N. Lapidus has served as a member of our board of directors since August 2008.
 Mr. Lapidus is President and Chief Executive Officer of SynapDx, an autism early detection company he founded in 2009.
 From 2003 to 2008, Mr. Lapidus was Chief Executive Officer of Helicos Biosciences, a life science company he co-founded in 2003.
 From 1995 to 2001, he was Chief Executive Officer of EXACT Sciences, a colorectal cancer diagnostics company he founded in 1995.
-From 1997 to 1994, he was Chief Executive Officer of Cytyc Corp., a cervical cancer diagnostics company he founded in 1987.
+From 1987 to 1994, he was Chief Executive Officer of Cytyc Corp., a cervical cancer diagnostics company he founded in 1987.
 Mr. Lapidus holds academic appointments at Tufts University and MIT.
 He received his B.S. in engineering from Cooper Union.
 Mr. Lapidus' experience as a senior executive and his knowledge of life science companies contributed to our board of directors' conclusion that he should serve as a director of our company.